-Much of the aquaculture and fishing industry is located in regional, rural and remote areas.
-Where formal training is not offered, there is a greater incentive to employ and train informally than to facilitate formal training, but run the risk of losing workers to metropolitan areas.
+There are numerous aquaculture and fishing businesses located in regional, rural and remote areas.
+Where formal training is not offered, there is a greater incentive to employ and train informally than to facilitate formal training but run the risk of losing workers to metropolitan areas.